My Aged Care | Australian Government

 You do not need to do anything to be eligible for this change.

-Your provider may contact you to update any documents with them, such as your service agreement or care plan.
+In the lead up to this change, your provider may contact you to update any documents with them, such as your service agreement or care plan.

 Get support